 The team was awarded the Engineering Inspiration Award for their exceptional STEM programs.

-The theme of this year’s FIRST Robotics Competition is Power Up!, a 1980’s Arcade Game genre inspired by the likes of Tron, Dig-Dug and QBert.
+The theme of the 2018 FIRST Robotics Competition is Power Up!, a 1980’s Arcade Game genre inspired by the likes of Tron, Dig-Dug and QBert.

 In 2017 The FullMetal Falcons was awarded the Engineering Inspiration Award for the second year in a row.
 This award celebrates outstanding success in advancing respect and appreciation for engineering within a team’s school and community .